 Between July and October the camp is right where the wildebeest migration passes through, and given that the camp's within reach of the Mara River, you might have a chance of witnessing an exhilarating river crossing!
 But whatever the time of year, you'll be assured of wonderful hosting, amazing food and top class safari guiding.
-Lamai is a firm favorite of ours, in a magical position in the northern reaches of the Serengeti.
+Lamai is a firm favourite of ours, in a magical position in the northern reaches of the Serengeti.

 The camp comprises of 12 tented rooms, split between the two camps.
 The Main Camp has eight rooms and the smaller Private Camp has up to four rooms.
 The lodge also has three family rooms, which have a second bedroom suitable for children.
 There's also Mkombe's House, accommodating a family of up to ten (4 adults, six children) with four ensuite bedrooms, no minimum age and all the kit you'll need, from cots and high-chairs to car-seats for game drives, as well as a chef and private safari guide.

 All rooms have lovely views with a private veranda, 24 hour power and en-suite bathrooms with hot and cold running water, flush toilets and powerful showers.